-a. seven faculty, elected to three-year terms-one elected from each of the four academic divisions and three elected at large.
+seven faculty, elected to three-year terms-one elected from each of the four academic divisions and three elected at large.
 At least three of the faculty members must be tenured.

-- b. the Provost for Academic Affairs, and - c. the Associate Provost and Academic Dean.
+- b. the Provost or a delegate appointed by the Provost, and - c. the Associate Provost and Academic Dean.

-- d. the Registrar, the Director of Academic Advising, the Director of the Libraries, and - e. two students, one from Saint John's University and one from the College of Saint Benedict, appointed by their respective student governments. - f.
-In addition, when deemed appropriate by the Committee Chair, other faculty members who are charged with administration of the Core Curriculum may serve as consultants.
+- d. the Registrar, the Director of Academic Advising, the Director of the Libraries, - e. two students, one from Saint John's University and one from the College of Saint Benedict, appointed by their respective student governments, and - f. the Director of the Common Curriculum.

+g.
+In addition, when deemed appropriate by the Committee Chair, other faculty members who are charged with administration of the Common Curriculum may serve as consultants.